Content Audit Template for Refresh Decisions

 Recommended scoring rules

 Use scores to support the decision, not to pretend a spreadsheet can judge content alone.
 A simple 1 to 3 score is enough for most small sites.
+If you need the metric definitions first, use the content audit metrics guide.

 - Business role: 3 if the page supports signup, pricing, product education, or a known conversion path.